dmckinnon/dmckinnon.github.io/_posts/2024-12-25-Skiing-and-learning.markdown

-Then I went backcountry skiing, also known as ski touring.
+In 2021 I started backcountry skiing, also known as ski touring.
 This requires a lot of skiing skill as you encounter a large range of terrain, all ungroomed.
 It could be powder, breakable crust, hard crust, ice, wet concrete, etc, and even transition points between those.
 When I skied St Helens top to bottom it featured ice, corn, breakable crust, wet concrete, and then nice "groomed" hardpack.